 Slight molecular differences between the two substances result in significantly different CBD and CBG effects, but also how they work or communicate with your body via the endocannabinoid system or ECS.

 By contrast, CBD appears to have a lower affinity, but can still affect these receptors in another way.
 Instead of binding with the receptors, they may instead block them from interacting with other substances.

 What About CBG Benefits?

-Medical scientists have completed a few studies to discover various CBG benefits.
+Medical scientists have completed a few studies to discover various CBG oil benefits.
 Those experiments focused on CBG and its effect on the human body.
 Their outcomes provide plenty of reasons to get excited about the possible benefits of CBG, but it’s important to understand that these are only preliminary results.

 Since these studies used large doses of isolated CBG in non-human test subjects, they do not provide conclusive evidence that CBG oil benefits are useful to treat or prevent any disease in humans.
 Consumers can’t expect the same effects from the supplemental servings found in today’s wellness products.

 Researchers still have a lot of work to do on the subject, but the early evidence certainly has many medical experts intrigued.

 So what does CBG do?
 It’s best to think of CBG’s benefits as a way to support good health practices such as a balanced diet, regular exercise, and good sleep habits.

 Where Can You Buy CBG?

 Consumers can find small amounts of CBG alongside dozens of other cannabinoids in all full-spectrum and broad-spectrum hemp products.

-The amount of CBG present in these products reflect what’s typically found in hemp plants.
+The amount of CBG present in these products reflects what’s typically found in hemp plants.
 The hemp strains grown for wellness products presently contain high amounts of CBD, and very little CBG – generally less than 1 percent.